vbrusca/MmgGameApiJava/README.md

 [*Introduction to Video Game Engine Development*](https://github.com/Apress/introduction-video-game-engine-development)

 ## Games that Use The API
-You can find the mot advacned game that uses the API here:
+You can find the mot advanced game that uses the API here:
 <br>
 <br>
 [Tyre](https://github.com/vbrusca/MmgGameApi-TyreSK)